-- Y/N 8.
+Y/N 8.
 Are you the caregiver for any infirm family members?
-Did you provide in-home care for an infirm dependent relative? - Y/N 9.
+Did you provide in-home care for an infirm dependent relative?

+- Y/N 9.
 If you have children up to the age of 17, have you received the Canada child benefit (CCB)?
 The CCB is a tax-free, income-sensitive, benefit paid monthly to help with the cost of raising children. - Y/N 10.
 Have there been any other significant life events in the past year, such as the death or impairment of a loved one?
 There can be tax planning opportunities. - Y/N 11.
-Did you purchase a new home in 2023?
-If so, you may be eligible for the new residential property GST/HST rebate.
-Also, are you a first-time home buyer in 2023?
-A federal tax credit based on \$10,000 (@15% = \$1,500) may be available. - Y/N 12.
+Did you buy a home in 2024?
+You may qualify for the new residential property GST/HST rebate and/or the first-time home buyer credit (\$1,500). - Y/N 12.
 Have you made any contributions to a gifting tax shelter? - Y/N 13.
-Did you receive any significant prizes or awards from your or a related person's employment?
+Did you receive any significant prizes or awards from your or a related person's employment? - Y/N 14.
+Did you receive a retroactive lump-sum payment over \$3,000 (for example, spousal support)?
+In certain cases, some tax relief may be available.